 Start with one of the more senior stakeholders and ask about a specific part of what was demonstrated.
 Or ask if a certain type of user would prefer something different.

 Often once you get feedback started, others will add to it.

 After that, be sure you consider what you’ve heard.
 Ideally incorporate some of it fairly soon so that stakeholders see their feedback matters.
 Be sure to point out the change in the next review and remind everyone it came as a result of feedback.

-The sixth reason people may not be attending your sprint reviews is quite a bit different from those listed already.
-It’s that you don’t have much to show and so people don’t think it’s worth their time.
+The sixth way to encourage stakeholders to come to sprint reviews is quite a bit different from those listed already.
+Sometimes the development team doesn't have much to show, so people don’t think it’s worth their time.